stablecog/stablecog/src/lib/md/docs/v1/api-reference/image/upscale/index.md

 # Upscale

 These are the image upscale related endpoints.
-You can upscale images, list, check the available upscale models or default settings.
+You can upscale images, check the available upscale models or the default settings.